invokred/ride-sharing-optimizer/README.md

 * geopy

 ## Verbosity
-All files are developed using [Jupyter Notebook] for better debugging and increased utility.
+All files are developed using *Jupyter Notebook* for better debugging and increased utility.

-*XGBoost Regressor* has used to estimate travel times between a pickup and dropoff location *Ant Colony Optimization algorithm* has been used to find the optimal path with least time.
-(XGBoost regressor is used to build cost matrix)
+*XGBoost Regressor* has used to estimate travel times between a pickup and dropoff location.
+*Ant Colony Optimization algorithm* has been used to find the optimal path with least time. (*XGBoost regressor* is used to build cost matrix)

 ### User Inputs
 filename: final.ipynb